Georg Fritze: Career

 In April 1916, Fritze took up the parish position in the Trinitatiskirche in Cologne.
-On January 15 and 19, 1919, he spoke in the Cologne Gürzenichsaal to a full crowd about the then unusual topic of "The Church and Social Democracy".
+On 15 and 19 January 1919 he spoke in the Cologne Gürzenichsaal to a full crowd about the then unusual topic of "The Church and Social Democracy".
 Georg Fritze called for an end to the church's opposition to the labour movement and at the same time criticized the Social Democratic Party of Germany concerning its contemporary hostility to religion.
 As a result, a group of active religious workers became Fritze's dedicated followers.
 Fritze thus was a follower of Christoph Blumhardt, who had to give up his pastorship in 1899.
 Along with Erwin Eckert and Emil Fuchs, they were the first pastors in Germany who became widely recognized as socialists.

 In September 1919 Georg Fritze traveled to the Tambach meeting of Protestant theologians (which also gave rise to the so-called dialectical theology of the 1920s) and met Karl Barth, who, like Fritze, was one of the few prominent Protestant pastors, until he was later expelled from Germany.
 However, Fritze remained more of a liberal theologian.
 Fritze only turned to dialectical theology, and in particular the ideology of Karl Barth, in the early 1930s, after Barth became active in Bonn, which was very close to Fritze's home in Cologne.

 During the 1920s, Fritze also campaigned for the ordination of women; at least four women completed his time as vicars with him, which was unusual at the time.